Read the full review here.

-USA TODAY’s Jocelyn McClurg scopes out the hottest books on sale each week, including KING AND MAXWELL.
+USA TODAY’s Jocelyn McClurg scopes out the hottest books on sale each week.

-Read the full interview here.
+Read more here.

 When best-selling author David Baldacci presents “The Finisher” at the Vero Beach Book Center Feb.
 12, his fans may receive an unexpected surprise.
 Read more here.